 Having a solid sense of self entails knowing who you are, what you stand for, and unapologetically holding to your standards when it comes to your social circle and pretty much anything else in your life.

-When you develop a proper sense of self, you will no longer be willing to put up with a lot of the crap you are willing to put up with now.
+When you get to have the realization that your needs are valid, you will no longer be willing to put up with a lot of the crap you are willing to put up with now.

 How I Finally Developed a Sense of Self